 The Commission proposal articulates the processes by which a judgment or order is recorded and the process by which information concerning subsequent events that affect the judgment are added to the record.
-First, a copy of the whole text of the judgment or order is kept by the court.
-See Section 1.
-That assures that the detail of a judgment or order will always be available.
-Entry is made in the Case Docket each time a judgment or order is entered.
-See Section 2.
-The docket entry serves as notice to all parties of the existence of the judgment or order and makes the decree effective against them.
-A judgment or order that is for a sum of money or that affects title to real estate is recorded on the Judgment Docket.
-See Section 3.
-That docket provides notice to all persons and makes a judgment a lien against real property.
-See Sections 7 and 8.
+Information concerning judgments is recorded in the Statewide Judgment Lien Index.
+Section J-1.
+The index entry serves as notice to all parties of the existence of the judgment or order and makes the decree effective against them.
+That entry also makes a judgment a lien against real property.
+See Section J-5.
 "While the decretal provisions of a judgment take effect ... when the judgment is entered on the civil docket, the judgment would not constitute a lien until entered on the civil judgment and order docket" Pressler and Verniero, Current N.J.
 Court Rules, Comment R. 4:101.
 Documents constituting the subsequent history of a judgment such as executions or assignments are also indicated on the docket with the judgment.
-See Sections 5 and 6.
+See Sections J-3 and J-4.